adityakiran1423/http-server/README.md

  - It can respond with content.
  - It can handle concurrent connections.
  - It can GET a file.
- - It can handle POST request and write to a file.
+ - It can handle POST requests and write to a file.

+ # Concurrency
+ In order to be able to handle multiple concurrent connections, threading has been implemented Whenever a new request is sent to the http-server, it creates a new thread which handles the user request independently

 # To run the server
 use `python -m app.main` or `./your_server.sh`